GSA-TTS/FAC/docs/development.md

 Type checking is done as a GitHub action, configured in [.github/workflows/test.yml](https://github.com/GSA-TTS/FAC/blob/main/.github/workflows/test.yml).

-### Front end code quality
+### Frontend code quality tooling

 We use [stylelint](https://stylelint.io/) to lint and format CSS/SCSS.
 Configuration is located in [backend/.stylelintrc.json](https://github.com/GSA-TTS/FAC/blob/main/backend/.stylelintrc.json), but mostly just imports the standard configs: `stylelint-config-standard` and `stylelint-config-standard-scss`.

 To lint and format JavaScript, we use [eslint](https://eslint.org/). eslint configuration lives in [backend/.eslintrc](https://github.com/GSA-TTS/FAC/blob/main/backend/.eslintrc).

-To run these tools locally to check formatting or automatically fix formatting errors, just run: `npm run check-all` or `npm run fix-all`, respectively.
+These tools run automatically as a part of our CI workflow in GitHub actions, but to run these tools locally to check formatting or automatically fix formatting errors before committing, just run: `npm run check-all` or `npm run fix-all`, respectively.